Blow Me Away

 "Blow Me Away" is a song by American rock band Breaking Benjamin.
-The song is a non-album single, written in 2004 specifically for the Halo 2 Original Soundtrack.
+The song is a non-album single, written in 2004 specifically for the Halo 2 Original Soundtrack and is featured in the Gravemind level of Halo 2.
 It was later released in 2010 as a digital single.
 In 2011, a remixed version of the song was released on Shallow Bay: The Best of Breaking Benjamin, featuring vocals of Sydnee Duran from Valora.
+The single was certified platinum by the Recording Industry Association of America (RIAA) on January 21, 2021.

+Composition

 Written by vocalist and guitarist Benjamin Burnley and then-drummer Jeremy Hummel, the song is described as featuring "hard rock roots, ... a vocal-centric aesthetic, heavy electric rhythm guitars", and "an aggressive male vocalist".

-Controversies
+The opening of the song contains a characteristic tenor-style choir and bell chime inspired by the Halo Original Soundtrack.

+Appearances in Halo 2

+Burnley described himself as a huge gamer, and "Blow Me Away" was written specifically for the Halo 2 Original Soundtrack for the band's publicity.
+Featured on Volume 1 of the soundtrack, the song notably became the fan favorite standout single over fellow tracks by Incubus and Hoobastank.

+Within the video game Halo 2, the track plays during the end of the twelfth level Gravemind, as the player is controlling Master Chief fighting between the Covenant civil war in the Mausoleum of the Arbiter, though the song plays an instrumental version with the lyrics muted.
+The introduction of the song, with its characteristic bell chime, can be heard during the fourth level Outskirts apart of the unreleased track "Broken Gates" by Martin O'Donnell.

+Band controversies

-When drummer Jeremy Hummel filed a federal wrongful termination lawsuit against the band, he contended that he co-wrote the song.
-In March 2010, it was announced that Hollywood Records was seeking the band's permission to produce the remix with additional vocals from Sydnee Duran of Valora.
+In 2004, drummer Jeremy Hummel filed a federal wrongful termination lawsuit against the band, which he contended that he co-wrote the song.

+In March 2010, it was announced that Hollywood Records was seeking the band's permission to produce the remix with additional vocals from Sydnee Duran of Valora for their upcoming greatest hits album Shallow Bay: The Best of Breaking Benjamin.
 In May 2011, while the band was on hiatus due to Burnley's health issues, guitarist Aaron Fink and bassist Mark Klepaski gave the label permission to remix the song after being offered money.
 Burnley fired both two days later.
 In June, Burnley filed a lawsuit against Fink and Klepaski, seeking at least $750,000 in damages and the exclusive right to the band's name.
 He claimed that both members had made unilateral and unauthorized decisions on behalf of the band, though both of them denied these claims.
 On April 19, 2013, Burnley announced that the dispute between him and the other members had been resolved and that he retained the right to continue the band under the name Breaking Benjamin.